 - whether, in the referee’s opinion, the applicant has experience in assisting a registered trustee or a registered liquidator within the meaning of the Corporations Act in carrying out the functions of the trustee or liquidator and, if so:

 - the nature of the activities that the applicant was required to carry out in acquiring that experience

 ii. the length of the period of time during which the applicant carried out those activities

 iii. whether the applicant carried out those activities in a competent manner

 iv. the referee’s reasons for supporting the application.

-2.12 Each referee’s comments should relate to the applicant’s current ability to perform the duties of a registered trustee.
-Where a reference does not contain these particulars, the committee will request that the applicant obtain a further reference before proceeding to interview.
+2.12 Each referee’s comments should relate to the applicant’s current ability to perform the duties of a registered trustee and/or their opinion about the applicant’s honesty and integrity (i.e. fit and proper).
+Where a reference does not contain these particulars (either together or separately), the committee will request that the applicant obtain a further reference before proceeding to interview.